In 1666/7 James Heade was in Farranrory. By the 1820s there was a Patrick Heade at Boula, this borders Farranrory as can be seen from the map above.

 The early descendants of Lawrence and Ellen are:

-- John Hayde b 1837, Cardiff.
+- John Hayde b 1837, Cardiff d 1891.
 Mar Catherine Howells

-- Anne Hayde b 1864
+- Anne Hayde b 1864 d 1923.
+Mar James Sampson

-- Laurence Hayde b 1868.
-D 1868
+- Laurence Hayde b 1868. d 1868

-- Mary Catherine Hayde b 1870
+- Mary Catherine Hayde b 1870 d 1928.
+Mar Vito Florentiri then Lawrence Mellia

-- John Hayde b 1902
+- John Hayde b 1902 d 1922

-- William Lawrence Hayde b 1910
+- William Lawrence Hayde b 1910.
+Mar Shirley Perry then Shirley Rowe

 - Michael Hayde b 1839, Cardiff.
 Mar Margaret Christopher